- Future Students

 If you have been accepted into the PDP but wish to defer your admission, you may apply to defer your offer of admission for one intake i.e., Fall 2022 to Fall 2023.

-• Deferrals are approved for students with serious medical conditions or with extenuating circumstances that prevent them from entering the program.
+- Deferrals are considered for students who, after accepting the offer experience a medical condition or with extenuating circumstances that prevents them from entering the program.
 Documentation is required (e.g. medical note).
 Requests must be submitted prior to the start of the program.

 QUESTIONS?